-Assessment of Field Practicum Assessment of Final Year Project
+Assessment of Field Practicum

-- 22 (a) NTA8 and NTA9 students shall be given the opportunity to plan and carry out an independent research project under the supervision of lecturers/ instructors. - (b) For the purpose of ensuring that students are carrying out project work activities according to the agreed schedule, they shall be required to submit progress reports, once in every two weeks.
-The Supervising Lecturer/Instructor shall countercheck the validity of the reported data and information. - (c) Assessment of Project work shall be as provided in the Institute research guidelines - (d) A minimum pass in project work is 40% for NTA8 and 50% for NTA9 of the overall total marks.
-Student who gets less than 40% for NTA8 and less than 50% for NTA8 of the overall total marks shall be considered to have failed in research project. - (e) A postgraduate diploma student shall be allowed to proceed with research and field practicum part only if they have completed the coursework (taught) part. - (f) A candidate allowed to extend the submission of the field/project/research report shall be subjected to payment of a fee of TZS 300, 000/.
+- (c) Assessment of Project work shall be as provided in the Institute research guidelines - (d) A minimum pass in project work is 40% for NTA8 and 50% for NTA9 of the overall total marks.
+Student who gets less than 40% for NTA8 and less than 50% for NTA8 of the overall total marks shall be considered to have failed in research project. - (e) "A postgraduate diploma student shall be allowed to proceed with research project and field practicum after he/she has completed the coursework (taught) part with GPA not less than 2.0" - (f) A candidate allowed to extend the submission of the field/project/research report shall be subjected to payment of a fee of TZS 300, 000/.
 The extension provided shall not exceed one semester from the due date of submission. - (g) Application for extension shall be made in writing to DRA in a prescribed form. - (h) A student who fails in research Project shall not qualify for award of Bachelor Degree or Postgraduate Diploma.
 He or she may opt to register as a private candidate and repeat the research Project Work at a cost of TZS 300,000 per semester.
 If he/she fails again shall be discontinued from studies. - (i) A student whose attendance in Project Work is less than 80% of the time allocated to Project Work of that particular semester/year without a valid reason shall be considered to have failed in the Project Work.
-The supervisor shall record attendance of students during Project Work.
+The supervisor shall record attendance of students during Project Work. - (j) A student who absconds from Project Work shall be discontinued from studies. - (k) Plagiarism is prohibited in writing and presenting Project reports.
+A student who is found to have plagiarized in respect Project report shall be deemed to have caused an examination irregularity.

-- (j) A student who absconds from Project Work shall be discontinued from studies. - (k) Plagiarism is prohibited in writing and presenting Project reports.
-A student who is found to have plagiarized in respect Project report shall be deemed to have caused an examination irregularity. - 23 (a) Final assessment in any module shall be carried out as prescribed in the respective curriculum. - (b) The pass mark shall be the aggregate of, continuous assessment and semester /final examinations - (c) A student shall be considered to have passed the examination if he/she scores at least: - i) for the case of NTA levels 4 and 5, and Non NTA programmes: 50%. - ii) for the cases of NTA level 6: 45%. - iii) for the case of NTA Level 7 and 8: 40% - iv) for NTA Level 9: 50% - (d) A candidate with technical failure shall be awarded a 'D' grade. - (e) In the case of supplementary examination; final assessment shall be based on the continuous assessment and the supplementary examination score. - (f) Any score in a supplementary examination above the pass marks shall be awarded a maximum of C grade and marked with an asterisk (for example C\). - 24 A candidate shall be considered as failure in a module/ Failing a module or subject, if he/she fails to score minimum pass as provided for under paragraphs 19 through 23 of these Regulations. subject - Declaration of 25 (a) Declaration of provisional examination results shall be provisional the responsibility of the Examiners' Board results - (b) The Deputy Rector, (ARC) shall publish provisional examination results at such time as specified in the ALMANAC. - 26 (a) Final examination results shall be approved by the examination Governing Council. - (b) The Rector shall publish the final examination results after approval of the Governing Council.
+Final Assessment 23 (a) Final assessment in any module shall be carried out as prescribed in the respective curriculum. (b) The pass mark shall be the aggregate of, continuous assessment and semester /final examinations (c) A student shall be considered to have passed the examination if he/she scores at least: i) for the case of NTA levels 4 and 5, and Non NTA programmes: 50%. ii) for the cases of NTA level 6: 45%. iii) for the case of NTA Level 7 and 8: 40% iv) for NTA Level 9: 50% (d) A candidate with technical failure shall be awarded a 'D' grade. (e) In the case of supplementary examination; final assessment and the supplementary examination score. (f) Any score in a supplementary examination above the pass marks shall be awarded a maximum of C grade and marked with an asterisk (for example C).
+Failing a module or subject 24 A candidate shall be considered as failure in a module/ subject, if he/she fails to score minimum pass as provided for under paragraphs 19 through 23 of these Regulations.
+Declaration of provisional results 25 Declaration of provisional examination results shall be the responsibility of the Examiners' Board The Deputy Rector, (ARC) shall publish provisional examination results at such time as specified in the ALMANAC.
+Final examination results 26 (a) Final examination results shall be approved by the Governing Council.(b) The Rector shall publish the final examination results after approval of the Governing Council.
+Annulment of Results 27 ne Rector shall have the power to annul the results is:) Disqualified for using unfair means at the examination;) Found ineligible to appear at the examination; and) A person against whom action could have been taken, had the facts come to the notice of the Rector earlier.